afafbioinfo/NormProbing/readme.md

 The user can also either choose Norm1 or Norm2.

-      - *Norm1*: The 2% of the most reactive peaks are removed.
+      - Norm1: The 2% of the most reactive peaks are removed.
 The normalization term correponds to the average of the next 8% of the most reactive peaks.

-      - *Norm2*: Quantile normalization; Reactivity values above 1.5 times the interquartile range are removed.
+      - Norm2: Parametric normalization; Reactivity values above both 1.5 times the interquartile  range and the 75th percentile are removed.
 Then, the 10% of the highest remaining reactivities are averaged to serve as a nomalization term.

 ###  Conditions options